 Social Influence (SI) is defined as the extent to which an individual believes that other people who are important to him or her believes that he or she should use the new system.
 SI has also been found to be a strong determinant of users' behavioural intention to use technologies with a predictive power of 0.75 (Venkatesh et al, 2003).
-Hoque et al (2017) also supported SI as a significant predictor of users' behavioural intention to use mHealth services.
-Alshehri et al (2013) however found insignificant impact of SI on users' behavioural intention to adopt or use technology.
+Hoque and Sorwar (2017) also supported social influence as a significant predictor of users' behavioural intention to use mHealth services.
+Alshehri et al (2013) however found insignificant impact of social influence on users' behavioural intention to adopt or use technology.